Codemaster992/todo-list-items/README.md

 # TodoListWithCrud

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.11.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.

+## Run JSON server

+Go the Server Folder and Run `json-server -p 3001 db.json` for run the JSON server

+## Install all required packages

+Run `npm install` for install all the required packages

 ## Development server